 I just want to say that if your iPad is not supported for Stage Manager, you’re honestly not missing out on anything!
 Stage Manager is the most useless feature that Apple added to iPadOS 16.
 It makes sense on the Mac, but absolutely none on the iPad.
 First of all, because the iPad screen is much smaller, and secondly, because it’s a touch screen.

 Multiple instances is the perfect multitasking tool for an iPad.
 Slide Over makes more sense on the iPad than Stage Manager.
 I am glad we have an option to completely turn it off.
 Please let us know if you’ve actually found Stage Manager useful on the iPad.
 Perhaps we’re missing something.

 Stage Manager can open two (or more) apps for you to access one at a time.
 Then you have to keep switching between the two apps.
 Why?
 With Multiple Instances, you can open two apps and be able to use them simultaneously.
 “You can resize your windows,” they told us.
 As if we couldn’t already do that.
 Besides, when you want to see both apps in Stage Manager, it just looks ridiculous!
 Multiple Instances resizes your apps much better and more easily.

 Stage Manager lets you quickly switch between apps.
-It’s probably the only feature that you don’t get in Multiple Instances.
+It’s probably the only feature that you don’t get in multiple instances.
 Bringing up the App Switcher is not a problem at all.
 It’s literally a swipe away.
-App Switcher in Stage Manager sucks too.
-At least with Multiple Instances, you can move apps around and create new Split Views.
+The app switcher in Stage Manager sucks too.
+At least with multiple instances, you can move apps around and create new Split Views.

 Stage Manager for the iPad is utter rubbish.
 It’s not practical at all for a touchscreen device.
 But to keep a positive attitude, perhaps it’s a foundation for future multitasking features.
 Until those arrive, I am turning this feature off!
 On the Mac, however, it has improved the way we multitask, and we love it.